-- Jan 30 1942 WW2: Allied forces are defeated by the Japanese at the Battle of Malaya and retreat to the island of Singapore. - Jan 30 1942 WW2: Japanese forces invade the island of Ambon in the Dutch East Indies. - Jan 30 1943 WW2: The British Royal Air Force begins a bombing campaign on the German capital that coincides with the 10th anniversary of Hitler's accession to power. - Jan 30 1943 WW2: German Field Marshal Friedrich Paulus surrenders to the Soviets at Stalingrad, followed 2 days later by the remainder of his Sixth Army, ending one of the war's fiercest battles.
+- Jan 30 1942 WW2: Allied forces are defeated by the Japanese at the Battle of Malaya and retreat to the island of Singapore. - Jan 30 1942 WW2: Japanese forces invade the island of Ambon in the Dutch East Indies. - Jan 30 1943 WW2: The British Royal Air Force begins a bombing campaign on the German capital when 6 British Mosquitos bomb Berlin in daylight.
+That coincided with the 10th anniversary of Hitler's accession to power. - Jan 30 1943 WW2: German Surrender at Stalingrad " Adolf Hitler promotes Friedrich Paulus, commander of the 6th Army, to Field Marshal in the hope that he will not surrender.
+Hitler made a clear order: "not one German field marshal has ever been taken prisoner."
+Hitler expected Paulus to commit suicide, but the field marshal chose life and surrendered himself and his staff to the Soviets at Stalingrad on January 31, 1943 followed a day later by the remainder of his Sixth Army, ending one of the war's fiercest battles.